marcuswestin/store.js/README.md

 	store.get('foo') == null
 	store.get('bar') == null

-How does it works?
+How does it work?
 ------------------
 store.js uses localStorage when available, and falls back on globalStorage for earlier versions of Firefox and the userData behavior in IE6 and IE7.
 No flash to slow down your page load.
 No cookies to fatten your network requests.

 Serialization
 -------------
-localStorage calls toString on all values that get stores.
+localStorage, when used without store.js, calls toString on all stored values.
 This means that you can't conveniently store and retrieve numbers, objects or arrays:

 	localStorage.myage = 24
 	localStorage.myage != 24